 When I was still a perfect parent–living under my parents’ roof, wearing clothes they bought for me, talking on the phone (a landline!) they paid for; I swore I would never treat my children the way my parents treated me.
 I wouldn’t keep my children from doing what they wanted, make them do chores, or tell them no. I would be different.
 I’d understand them, and treat them with “respect”.

 I’m sure God chuckled at my plans.
 My parents did.

-Before the birth of my youngest my niece and I spent some time sitting on a bench overlooking the Puget Sound.
+Before the birth of my youngest daughter, my niece and I spent some time sitting on a bench overlooking the Puget Sound.
 The sun was warm, the sky was clear, the seagulls were begging scraps of our lunches, and it was a much-needed break from the hustle and bustle we’d been dealing with for the last few months.
-Taking a few moments to enjoy the beauty the LORD has created, and to truly appreciate it helped to relax my anxious heart.
+Taking a few moments to enjoy the beauty the Lord has created, and to truly appreciate it, helped to relax my anxious heart.

 It also helped me to understand something about myself.

 I’m not a perfect parent.
 In fact, teen me would spend a lot of time rolling her eyes at adult me.

 I might have thought my parents were strict, but they were nothing compared to how I am as a parent.